ibm-cloud-docs/fortigate-10g/getting-started.md

 ## Ordering the FSA 10 Gbps

-To order a Fortigate Security Appliance 10 Gbps, perform the following procedure:
+To order a FortiGate Security Appliance 10 Gbps, perform the following procedure:

 1. From your browser, open the FSA page in the [IBM Cloud UI Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/security/firewalls/multivlan/provision){: new_window} and log in to your account.